etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ### Step 3: Create BLS signature

-If *delegated AVS operator* decide to opt-in to AVS through ether.fi contract, delegated AVS operator should submit BLS signature to `ether.fiAvsOperator` contract.
+If *delegated AVS operator* decide to opt-in to AVS through ether.fi contract, delegated AVS operator should submit BLS signature to `EtherFiAvsOperator` contract.

 First, the AVS operator should create BLS signature using BLS key file.
 To create BLS signaure, *service manager* address is required,